queryluke/masseffect-5e-data/data/rules/dexterity.md

 ### Dexterity Checks
 A Dexterity check can model any attempt to move nimbly, quickly, or quietly, or to keep from falling on tricky footing.
-The Acrobatics, Sleight of Hand, Stealth and Vehicle Handling skills reflect aptitude in certain kinds of Dexterity checks.
+The Acrobatics, Sleight of Hand, Stealth and Vehicle Handling skills reflect aptitude in certain kinds of Dexterity checks (see [Appendix > Skills](/appendix/skills)).

-<skill-list abilityLimit="Dexterity"></skill-list>

 - __*Other Dexterity Checks*__.
 The GM might call for a Dexterity check when you try to accomplish tasks like the following:
   - Disable a tripwire mine